grindlemire/graft/README.md

 ### Define Nodes

-Each node is typically its own package with an `init()` that registers it.
+Each node lives in its own package with an `init()` that registers it:

-Suppose we need to load configuration to access our database:

 ```go
 // nodes/config/config.go